LambiKYT/Hider/README.md

 🆘How to use it:

+- Download the Hider folder (_internal and Hider.exe)

-First you need to have a telegram bot (telegram bot token), you can create it in BotFather (you can find it on the Internet, there is nothing complicated there)
+- First you need to have a telegram bot (telegram bot token), you can create it in BotFather (you can find it on the Internet, there is nothing complicated there)

 - Run Hider.exe and insert the telegram bot token there.